 Once you find your library, click or tap its digital collection to save it to your "My libraries" list and start browsing.

 Log into your library's OverDrive website with your library card and borrow a title.

 Note: Magazines and newspapers work a little differently than other digital titles.
 They have a Send to NOOK app button instead of a Borrow button, and to read them, you'll need to install the NOOK reading app from the Windows Store.
 See getting started with periodicals for more help.

-Find borrowed titles under your account on your library's OverDrive website.
-You can:
+Find borrowed titles on your Bookshelf (under your Account) on your library's OverDrive website.
+From here, you can:

 - Download EPUB eBooks and MP3 audiobooks directly to the OverDrive app.

 - Select Play to play streaming videos right in your browser.

 - Select Read to open and read OverDrive Read or MediaDo Reader eBooks right in your browser.

 - Select Listen to open and play OverDrive Listen audiobooks right in your browser.